SillyFreak/gsl/docs/source/index.rst

 Adding GSL
 ^^^^^^^^^^

-At this level of abstraction, GSL's main use comes from output handling.
-Right now, generated code goes to standard output.
-GSL allows to easily specify the target file for any output, by using the ``file`` and ``output`` functions.
-Without any ``file`` open, output still goes to stdout, so ``output`` can be used even before specifying the destination.
+Directly printing strings takes us some flexibility: no postprocessing of generated code, no choice for the output location (at least in this simple form).
+But it is, of course, very simple.
+The ``yield`` keyword gives us back that flexibility, with almost no readability tradeoff.

 We will also replace ``namedtuple`` with GSL's ``pseudo_tuple``.
-Pseudo tuples are not really Python tuples; they serve the same purpose, but are modifiable.
+Pseudo tuples are not really Python tuples; they serve the same purpose as named tuples, but are modifiable and can hold additional data.
 This can come in handy if we want to enrich the in-memory data structure of our model with inferred information. ::

-    from gsl import pseudo_tuple, file, output
+    from gsl import pseudo_tuple, lines, printlines

     Class = pseudo_tuple('Class', ('name', 'members',))
     Field = pseudo_tuple('Field', ('name',))